 If you own a pool, you can buy a dog ramp that will fit the edge of the pool so your dachshund can walk out.

-3. Let them adapt slowly to the water.
+3. Let them adapt slowly to the water

 If your dachshund has not experienced getting into a pool, you want to be by the steps and lower them slowly into the water to see how they react.
-If they are a bit afraid, speak to them with encouragement and give them a treat and allow them to go in slowly at their own pace.

-4. Don’t ever leave your dachshund alone in the water.
+4. Don’t ever leave your dachshund alone in the water

 Remember to always be there when they are in the water to make sure an accident doesn’t happen where they might drown.

-5. For lakes and ocean swimming, you need to make sure the surroundings are safe.
+5. For lakes and ocean swimming, you need to make sure the surroundings are safe

 Before you let your dachshund go into a lake or ocean, you need to check the area to make sure there are not rocks, sharp objects, and high waves.